mariovalney/shipping-loggi-for-woocommerce/readme.txt

 You can have one Loggi integration for every shop if you can send items from multiple cities.

+= Why estimation is taking so long? =

+We should request Loggi to retrieve a estimation.
+It takes 2 seconds in average by our testings.

+To avoid taking this time every time you load your cart we'll save this value and request only after 5 minutes.
+This value is unique by cart and destination so we will request Loggi again if you change any product, variation, quantity or any detail from destination.

+In checkout page we'll request Loggi always to avoid any misvalue in the order totals.

 = I'm a developer and I want to change plugins behaviour! =

 Well...
 This is a developer friendly plugin.
 So we have a lot of hooks to be used.